bbalog87/EAC_project_Bioinformatics/README.md

-# EAC_project - Genomic Epidemiology side project
+# EAC_project - Genomic Epidemiology of GLASS pathogens in EAC Region
 This project aims to:

 - (1) Conduct genomic epidemiology analyses on publicly available genomes of all Global Anti-Microbial Resistance (AMR) Surveillance System (GLASS) pathogens isolated in any of the East African Community (EAC) partner States;